 It’s still the city’s main attraction, though certainly not the only thing to see while you’re here.
 St. Martin’s Church and St. Augustine’s Abbey are two other historic religious buildings that are definitely worth a visit.

 A good option for lunch is the Lady Luck, which bills itself as a “rock ‘n’ roll pub”.
 They offer vegan as well as meaty versions of traditional pub grub, so it’s a great choice for vegan visitors to Canterbury.

 By Sarah of ASocialNomad

-Colchester is an easy day trip from London by train.
+Colchester is one of the best day trips from London by train for history buffs.
 With regular services from Liverpool Street Station, the journey takes as little as 90 minutes.
 Alight at Colchester North Station, 15 minutes’ walk from the town centre.

 Colchester is England’s oldest recorded town and is the site of the only Roman circus in England, as well as a host of other Roman remains, including one of the most intact Roman walls in the country.
 There’s even a pub (the Hole in the Wall) built into part of it!